rail-berkeley/serl/README.md

 ## Run with Franka Arm on Real Robot

 We demonstrate how to use SERL with real robot manipulators with 4 different tasks.
-Namely: peg insertion, pcb insertion, cable routing, and bin relocation.
+Namely: Peg Insertion, PCB Component Insertion, Cable Routing, and Object Relocation.
+We provide detailed instruction on how to reproduce the Peg Insertion task as a setup test for the entire SERL package.

 When running with a real robot, a separate gym env is needed.
 For our examples, we isolated the gym env as a client to a robot server.
-The robot server is a Flask server which sends commands to the robot via ROS.
+The robot server is a Flask server that sends commands to the robot via ROS.
 The gym env communicates with the robot server via post requests.

 ```mermaid
 graph LR